 EMIR & LEI Information

-According to the regulations of MiFID II / MiFIR, which came into force on 3 January 2018, we are now obliged to report our clients’ transactions to the responsible supervisory authority.
-As part of this reporting, corporate clients must be identified with the so-called Legal Entity Identifier (LEI).
-Without a LEI, our partner Interactive Brokers (IB) can no longer execute reportable securities transactions for the corporate clients of LYNX.
-Below you will find answers to frequently asked questions about the Legal Entity Identifier.
+According to the regulations of MiFID II and MiFIR, which entered into force on 3 January 2018, we are required to report our clients’ transactions to the competent supervisory authority.
+As part of this reporting obligation, corporate clients must be identified using a Legal Entity Identifier (LEI).
+Without a valid LEI, our execution partner Interactive Brokers (IB) is no longer permitted to carry out reportable securities transactions on behalf of LYNX’s corporate clients.

 Accessing your EMIR & LEI Information